Wil Reviews The Syncros Fraser iC SL Carbon Handlebar

 - Gemini Pröpus Handlebar/Stem ($875 approx) – 149-159g

 While there are three options I could find (and probably a few more that I couldn’t) that have a lighter claimed weight than the Fraser iC SL, it’s worth noting that once you get into ultra-light territory for carbon handlebars and stems, rider weight starts to become a more serious component of the whole equation.
-It’s perhaps with some greater piece of mind then, that the Syncros Fraser iC SL has a generous 120kg rider weight limit – the same as a Scott Spark, since that’s the bike the Fraser was originally designed for.
+It’s perhaps with some greater peace of mind then, that the Syncros Fraser iC SL has a generous 120kg rider weight limit – the same as a Scott Spark, since that’s the bike the Fraser was originally designed for.

 Flow’s Final Word